 Most Americans are not meeting the recommended intake of fruits and vegetables, with only 1 in 10 actually eating the suggested amount.
 This is concerning for a slew of reasons, as eating more produce is linked to a reduced risk of developing cardiovascular disease, certain cancers, and even experiencing early death.

-If you are wondering the difference between iceberg lettuce vs. romaine, know that while romaine does contain comparable amounts of calories, carbs and protein, it does offer up more of certain micronutrients, including folate and vitamins A and K.
+If you're wondering about the differences between iceberg lettuce and romaine, know that while both varieties have comparable amounts of calories, carbohydrates and protein, romaine offers more folate, vitamins A and K.

 Like all lettuces, Iceberg is absolutely a good-for-you choice.
-It's low in calories, cholesterol-free, extremely low in sodium, and it provides important vitamins and minerals that support our overall health.
+It's low in calories, cholesterol-free and extremely low in sodium—it provides important vitamins and minerals that support our overall health.

 It is time to stop hating on the humble iceberg lettuce leaves.
-Certainly, choosing darker leaves of lettuce—think romaine and arugula—will give you even more bang for your buck when it comes to nutrition, thanks to the greater nutritional value that they boast.
-But especially if you are not a lettuce lover or if you don't have access to other varieties, leaning on iceberg lettuce can be a great way to meet your veggie quota for the day, while enjoying a mild-tasting and refreshing choice.
+Certainly, choosing darker leaves of lettuce—think romaine and arugula—will give you even more bang for your buck when it comes to nutrition, thanks to the greater nutritional value they boast.
+Still, if you are not a lettuce lover or don't have access to other varieties, leaning on iceberg lettuce can be a great way to meet your veggie quota for the day while enjoying a mild-tasting and refreshing choice.
 Bes sure to check out our collection of Fresh & Healthy Icberg Lettuce Recipes for different ways to enjoy this vegetable!